 Resource Room Programs provide services to students who have mild to moderate disabilities.
 Generally, students attend all regular education classes and receive academic support and remediation.
 Students receive remediation of basic academic and study skills, and receive tutorial support for regular class subjects.

-Self-contained (Developmental Learning Centers and Autism Programs) DLC - at KES, MLD, MSK, KHS, Autism at KCS, MSK.
+Self-contained - (Developmental Learning Centers (DLC) at KES, MLD, MSK, KHS and Reaching Independence through Structured Education (RISE) Programs at KCS, MSK.

-Self-contained programs are designed for students with moderate to severe disabilities who require intensive direct instruction to learn functional academic, social and vocational skills in order to live and learn independently in their homes, school and community.
-Students also attend regular education classes in accordance with their Individualized
+Self-contained programs are designed for students with moderate to severe disabilities who require intensive direct instruction to learn functional, academic, social and vocational skills in order to live and learn independently in their homes, school and community.
+Students also attend regular education classes in accordance with their Individualized Educational Plans.

 Speech & Language therapy is a service designed for remediation of communication disorders such as impaired articulation, stuttering, voice impairment and language impairments that adversely affect the student’s educational performance.
 Speech and language therapy is provided as a direct service or on a consultative basis.
 In many cases, students receive speech therapy as a related service to their other special education program.